TeoZosa/structlog-sentry-logger/README.md

           named `docs_src.sentry_integration`
 4. :mag_right: Function names and line numbers where logging calls were made

-With fields sorted by key for easier at-a-glance analysis.

 ### :zap: Performance

 `structlog-sentry-logger` is C-compiled and fully-tuned,